annarider/NanoDA/DataViz/Project5/README.md

 ### Iteration 11:
 #### Person3:
 Add units to the tooltip.
 Tell me what 72 inches is.
 Is that tall short? what is it in feet?

+### Iteration 12:
+#### Person7:
+Feedback from reviewer/grader Andrew (https://review.udacity.com/#!/reviews/66357)
+Try binning
+Think about sample size

+### Iteration 13:
+#### Person1:
+Put the bounds of the weight bins
+Change L, R, B to Left, Right, Both
+Write "Mean" in front of the stat
+Maybe get rid of the heavy ambidextrous batters because they are too few

+#### Person2:
+Add a title

 # Resources